Complex plane: Use in control theory

 In control theory, one use of the complex plane is known as the s-plane.
 It is used to visualise the roots of the equation describing a system's behaviour (the characteristic equation) graphically.
 The equation is normally expressed as a polynomial in the parameter s of the Laplace transform, hence the name s-plane.
 Points in the s-plane take the form s = σ + jω, where 'j' is used instead of the usual 'i' to represent the imaginary component (the variable 'i' is often used to denote electrical current in engineering contexts).

 Another related use of the complex plane is with the Nyquist stability criterion.
 This is a geometric principle which allows the stability of a closed-loop feedback system to be determined by inspecting a Nyquist plot of its open-loop magnitude and phase response as a function of frequency (or loop transfer function) in the complex plane.

 The z-plane is a discrete-time version of the s-plane, where z-transforms are used instead of the Laplace transformation.

 Quadratic algebras

 The complex plane is associated with two distinct quadratic spaces.
 For a point z = x + iy in the complex plane, the squaring function z^{2} and the norm-squared x^{2} + y^{2} are both quadratic forms.
 The former is frequently neglected in the wake of the latter's use in setting a metric on the complex plane.
 The complex plane of this article is the quotient ring $\R[X]/(X^2 + 1)$ where the ideal is the quadratic polynomial associated with the imaginary unit.
 There are two other ideals that yield quotient rings that are two-dimensional real algebras, and hence “complex planes”.
 These are the quadratic algebras over the real number field.

-Another meaning of "complex plane"

-The preceding sections of this article deal with the complex plane in terms of a geometric representation of the complex numbers.
-Although this usage of the term "complex plane" has a long and mathematically rich history, it is by no means the only mathematical concept that can be characterized as "the complex plane".
-There is an additional possibility.